maxjost42/quarto-starter/README.md

 This should automatically install all dependencies **except the ones below:**

 ### Quarto
-Install Quarto for your OS with [this Installation Guide](https://quarto.org/docs/get-started/)
+Install Quarto for your OS with [this Installation Guide](https://quarto.org/docs/get-started/).
+For Windows, this means just downloading the msi Installer, restarting your PC once and everything should be working already.

-When you are done with that run:
+When you are done with that run (you should do this with your python venv activated):
 ```bash
 quarto check
 ```